moflaher/ttide_py/README.md

 Installation
 ============

 This has little to no testing.
-USE AT YOUR OWN RISK.
+Use at your own risk.
+It has only been tested on my personal machine.

 Run,